Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added dry run greedy chase functions to the Monster class.
 These attempt greedy chases without actually moving the monster.
 - If water is poisoned, it now checks to spread among adjacent Water tiles
 - Fixed bug in PoisonBomb and PoisonCloud where the x and y coords were switched when the checking for traps to poison

+8/9:

+- Added Firefly enemy
+- Added a diagonals parameter to moveMonsterRandomly